MuhammedBuyukkinaci/My-Helper-Functions/README.md

 ```

 17) map&lambda and filter&lambda functions in python3 are evaluated lazily.
-Prefer list comprehensions over map&lambda and filter&lambda pairs. asteriks(*) is used to show map or filter
+Prefer list comprehensions over map&lambda and filter&lambda pairs. asteriks(*) is used to show map or filter.
+Python list comprehensions are faster in python 3.12 because it reduces the number of function calls.
+It will call less functions.
+Calling a function in python is a costly operation which should be avoided if possible.

 ```prefer_lc.py
 nums = [1,2,3]